Water Eliminator Removes Water

 - any equipment operated in extremely cold environments

 A 1.85″ (4.7cm) or greater tank opening is required.
 The fuel filler pipe must allow direct access to the bottom of the tank.
-Unit is not designed to be withdrawn around bends.
+The Water Eliminator unit is not designed to be withdrawn around bends.
 For tanks that are greater than 72″ (182.88cm) in depth an additional lanyard will be required.

 Installing the WE-12